callforsky/udacity-react-myreads/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+This repository is based on the knowledge from Udacity React Nanodegree Program and from many Google searches.